octetz/vim-as-go-ide/README.md

     motion
     ```

-  These binaries will be called by various commands in `vim-go`.
-Note that `gopls` was installed to.
-Your LSP will point to this binary.
+    _These binaries will be called by various commands in `vim-go`.
+Note that `gopls` was installed.
+Your LSP client will point to this binary._

 1. Download a Go-based project.

     ```
-    go get -d github.com/heptio/velero &&\
+    go get -d github.com/heptio/velero
     ```

     * `-d`: Instruct `go` to not install the package.

 1. Enter the project's directory.